-The NFL season is upon us.
+The 2023 NFL season is fast approaching.
 Leveraging breaking news and injury updates is a secret weapon that sharp bettors have used for years.
-Twitter has revolutionized the dissemination of this news.
+Twitter (or should we say X now?) has revolutionized the dissemination of this news.
 The trick is to find the signal in all the noise.
-We’ve compiled this list of the best NFL Twitter follows with the hope that it will help you stay on top of news and injury alerts.
+We’ve compiled this list of the best NFL beat writers, reporters, and personalities to follow on Twitter with the hope that it will help you stay on top of news and injury alerts.
 You can leverage tools such as TweetDeck to turn this list into an actionable data screen for your handicapping.
 We’ve also compiled these into a list that you can use if you follow @UnabatedSports on Twitter.

 Bo Brack (@BoBrack) – PHNX Sports: Between training camp, press conferences, and podcasts, Brack provides a legitimate media hub for the Cardinals.
 He leaves the video to do the talking which is perfect with how much gets lost through translation in today’s expeditious news world.

 Johnny Venerable (@JohnnyVenerable) – PHNX Sports: Venerable will not be the first to report news but he is quick to give his two cents.
 He lives Cardinals football and will fill your timeline with proper analysis on the latest news surrounding the team.